contextual advertising

 The largest known channel that offers contextual advertising is currently Google Ads

-In a PPC search ad campaign, advertisers target certain keywords to have their ads shown on the SERP (Search Engine Results Page) only when the users are searching for those terms.
+In a PPC search ad campaign, advertisers target certain keywords to display their ads on the SERP (Search Engine Results Page) only when users search for those terms.
+The users are actively engaged in searching the content through the keywords.

 Furthermore, SERP is a transitional page.
 So, the user likely won’t stick around for long, as they are scanning the page for the result that best fits their needs.
+Yet, when you buy website inventory, the competition is reduced, and the users are more immersed in the webpage’s content.

 Media Buying

-Nowadays, a display network will help you narrow down the websites you want to appear on by selecting certain categories of websites and by introducing keywords in your campaigns.
+Nowadays, a display network will help you narrow down the websites you want to appear on by selecting certain categories of websites and introducing keywords in your campaigns.

-How Contextual targeting works
+How Contextual Targeting Works

 In a contextual targeting approach, on the display network, your ad is eligible to show on a web page if your adverts match the page’s meaning and language.
-That’s because your ad can show to a user when your targeted language matches the language in which they use Google products or visit sites and apps.
+That’s because your ad can show a user when your targeted language matches the language in which they use Google products or visit sites and apps.
 Google doesn’t translate ads or keywords.

 How does the network know which page matches which advert?